Makes Sixteen 2-inch square bars

 2. Mash with a potato masher until smooth.

-3. Add the ¼ cup white sugar and 1 teaspoon cornstarch that has been mixed with water.
+3. Add the ¼ cup white sugar and 1 teaspoon cornstarch that has been mixed with 1 teaspoon water.

 4. Cook and stir over medium heat until it reaches a gentle simmer.
 Remove from heat and allow to cool while preparing the oat crumb mixture.